codacy/codacy-rubocop/docs/description/Style_RedundantInterpolation.md

-This cop checks for strings that are just an interpolated expression.
+Checks for strings that are just an interpolated expression.

 # Examples